rabstolaf/bwsys/01_installing-ubuntu.md

 This is the first training document.
 This will take you through the steps for creating a virtual machine and configuring it properly.
 Then it will guide you through the process of installing Ubuntu 18.04 Server on that virtual machine.
+The Server is a version of the operating system that comes with just a terminal/command line interface (CLI).
+I does not have a Graphical User Interface (GUI) where you can use the mouse and click on things.
 After that, there is a link to a website that can help you get familiar with the Linux Command Line environment.

 Before you start this training, make sure to have an image (ISO) of **Ubuntu 18.04 Server** downloaded and **VirtualBox** installed on your machine (see README).